BoarderEB/vcf2csv/README.md

 -l = logs go to stdout
 -p = Add Photos to csv from vcf.
 --TelNoTyp = Telephone numbers are only converted as Tel0, Tel1, Tel2 and TelFax
+--MustHaveUid = If there no Uid don't write Vcard to csv-File
 ```

 ## Currently this data is being converted: